 Student Growth Index: A Student Growth Index will be calculated using Student Growth Percentiles for students in grades four through eight based on the RICAS assessment.
 The Student Growth Percentile (SGP) methodology was developed by Damian Betebenner.
 An SGP describes a student's progress relative to their academic peers on the state assessment in mathematics and English language arts.
 Academic peers are students who have scored similarly on the state assessment in the past.
 Because all students' scores are compared only to those of their academic peers, students at every level of proficiency have the opportunity to demonstrate growth in their achievement.
 The Student Growth Index will include differential weights for low, typical, and high growth on the RICAS assessments for students in grades four through eight.
+A school's Student Growth Index is the average of the student weights for students with available SGPs.
 Low growth is defined as an SGP below 35.
-Typical growth is defined as an SGP 35 or higher and below 70.
-High growth is defined as an SGP greater than or equal to 70.
+Typical growth is defined as an SGP greater than or equal to 70.

 A review of norm- and criterion-referenced growth and achievement charts for PARCC support these definitions.
 In general, students who meet expectations on PARCC assessments that consistently have growth below the 35th percentile will not be meeting expectations within a few years.
-For example, a student who starts at level four/ level five in grade three who continues to have growth at or below the 35 percentile will not be meeting expectations by grade eight.
+For example, a student who starts at level four/level five in grade three who continues to have growth at or below the 35 percentile will not be meeting expectations by grade eight.
 Conversely, a review of the PARCC data shows that an SGP of 70 of higher is generally needed to improve performance over time.
-For example, a student who starts at the level two/ level three cut score in grade three will need to consistently demonstrate growth above the 70th percentile to reach level four performance by grade eight in mathematics.
+For example, a student who starts at the level two/level three cut score in grade three will need to consistently demonstrate growth above the 70th percentile to reach level four performance by grade eight in mathematics.
 Two years of data will be combined for calculation of each school's Student Growth Index.
+Based on previous data, Rhode Island set the following weights and cut scores.
+RIDE will revisit and possibly reset the weights and cut scores when RICAS assessment data are available for 2017-18 and 2018-19.